hotosm/learnosm/_posts/en/0500-10-24-tm-admin_en.md

 #### iD Editor Presets

 If you choose one or more items from the drop-down list then mappers using iD will only be able to assign these features to the objects they map.
-This is recommended for beginner, **buildings-only projects**.
+This is recommended for easy, **buildings-only projects**.
 It will mean that contributors will not be able to tag other features, even if they try.
 Avoid using presets for more complex projects, as it can quickly become a burden.
 For example, a highway mapping project would need dozens of presets to be added to ensure all highway types could be mapped.

 #### Organization